Stanislav Lobotka: Celta Vigo

 On 15 July 2017, Lobotka joined Celta on a five-year deal.

 On 3 June 2019, Lobotka admitted that after Celta's unsuccessful season, he was open to a transfer, looking to find a club set to play in European competitions next season.
-According to Pravda he also claimed, that he was aware of an interest from other Spanish and German clubs.
+According to Pravda, Lobotka also claimed that he was aware of an interest from other Spanish and German clubs.

 Napoli

-On 15 January 2020, Lobotka signed to Italian Serie A club S.S.C.
-Napoli, for a reported €24m deal until 2024.
+On 15 January 2020, Lobotka signed for Serie A club Napoli, for a reported €24m deal until 2024.

-Lobotka was benched in his first possible fixture against Fiorentina, on 18 January 2020, in a 0–2 defeat.
-Instead, Lobotka made a brief, 22 minute appearance in Coppa Italia against Lazio, being featured in the starting line-up.
-He had to be replaced early due to tactical changes, following a red card to Elseid Hysaj.
-Still, Lobotka witnessed an early winning goal by Lorenzo Insigne in the 2nd minute.
+On 18 January 2020, Lobotka was benched in his first possible fixture against Fiorentina in a 0–2 defeat.
+Instead, he made a brief, 22-minute appearance in the 2019–20 Coppa Italia against Lazio, being featured in the starting line-up.
+Lobotka had to be replaced early due to tactical changes following Elseid Hysaj's red card, but witnessed an early winning goal by Lorenzo Insigne in the second minute.

-He made his league debut against table-leaders Juventus on 26 January 2020.
-Lobotka came on as a replacement for Diego Demme, who was booked with a yellow card in the first half.
+Lobotka made his league debut against table-leaders Juventus on 26 January 2020.
+He came on as a replacement for Diego Demme, who was booked with a yellow card in the first half.
 Napoli managed to earn an upset victory over the favourites, by winning 2–1, with goals scored by Piotr Zieliński and Lorenzo Insigne.
 Cristiano Ronaldo's stoppage time goal did not change the result.
 He had his first league start in the next round, in a 4–2 away victory at Stadio Luigi Ferraris against Sampdoria.
-Lobotka played for over an hour and was replaced by Diego Demme, as Napoli led 2–1, after goals by Arkadiusz Milik and Elif Elmas.
+Lobotka played for over an hour and was replaced by Diego Demme, as Napoli led 2–1, after goals by Arkadiusz Milik and Eljif Elmas.
 Demme went on to score the third goal and Dries Mertens sealed the win in stoppage time.

 Lobotka had also been added to Napoli's UEFA Champions League squad, thus making him eligible to participate in the Round of 16 fixtures against Barcelona.
-The first competitive set of fixtures between the clubs was also dubbed, by some, the Maradona derby.
+The first competitive set of fixtures between the clubs was also dubbed by the Maradona derby.